 The four levels of PCI compliance are determined by the number of transactions the organization handles each year.
 Covering the details of each PCI Compliance levels, our article will work as a guide for those looking to determine their compliance levels to remain compliant.

-PCI Compliance merchant levels
+PCI merchant levels

-The PCI Compliance level 1 applies to merchants processing more than six million credit or debit card transactions annually.
+Level 1: The PCI Compliance level 1 applies to merchants processing more than six million credit or debit card transactions annually.
 Conducted by an authorized PCI QSA, they are required to undergo an internal audit every once a year and get Report on Compliance (RoC) from an authorized PCI QSA auditor.
 Moreover, once a quarter they are required to conduct network scans by Approved Scan Vendor (ASV).

 For more information on the annual audit requirements, view our brief informative video here: PCI DSS Annual Audit Requirements